claudiabrito96/Cinematic/README.md

 > open up config/default.js and update to your Oracle configuration

 * connect to your UF Vpn on Cisco Anyconnect
+* right click your connection in sql developer
+* go to properties
+* put your password under the password field and check the save password box

 * test the connection to the database
 > npm run testconnection